-The National Research Council stresses the importance of using well-planned and effective assessments of children in early learning classrooms in order to improve instruction and program planning.
-These assessments should encompass the whole child-academic, social-emotional, and physical-and should be part of a coherent system of educational, medical, and family support services.9 For example, many states have adopted the research-backed Teaching Strategies GOLD assessment, which prompts teachers to collect observational data ranging from children's physical and social-emotional development to their literacy and math skills.10 These data can be used to track children's progress over time and plan instruction tailored to students' strengths and needs.
+The National Research Council endorses the importance of using well-planned and effective assessments of children in early learning classrooms in order to improve instruction and program planning.
+These assessments should encompass the whole child-academic, social-emotional, and physical-and should be part of a coherent system of educational, medical, and family support services.
+For example, many states have adopted the research-backed Teaching Strategies GOLD assessment, which prompts teachers to collect observational data ranging from children's physical and social-emotional development to their literacy and math skills.
+These data can be used to track children's progress over time and plan instruction tailored to students' strengths and needs.

-Professional knowledge and skill Strong programs ensure that staff know how to support children's learning and development.
+Professional knowledge and skill

+Strong programs ensure that staff know how to support children's learning and development.

-Nearly all programs with a track record of success, including the public preschool programs in Tulsa, Boston, New Jersey, and Michigan, require their lead teachers, who not only instruct children but manage the classroom, to have a bachelor's degree with a specialization in early childhood education.11 Studies have found that teachers' specialized knowledge about child development and instruction for young children is particularly important.12 Both the Institute of Medicine and the National Research Council recommend that states align qualifications for educators of children from birth to age eight, with all lead teachers having a bachelor's degree and specialization in early childhood.13 Well-prepared teachers have the knowledge and skills to provide engaging interactions and classroom environments to support children's learning.
+Nearly all programs with a track record of success, including the public preschool programs in Tulsa, Boston, New Jersey, and Michigan, require their lead teachers, who not only instruct children but manage the classroom, to have a bachelor's degree with a specialization in early childhood education.
+Studies have found that teachers' specialized knowledge about child development and instruction for young children is particularly important.
+Both the Institute of Medicine and the National Research Council recommend that states align qualifications for educators of children from birth to age eight, with all lead teachers having a bachelor's degree and specialization in early childhood.
+Well-prepared teachers have the knowledge and skills to provide engaging interactions and classroom environments to support children's learning.

 A strong teacher preparation pipeline can help ensure a sufficient supply of qualified teachers.
-When New Jersey expanded its preschool program, for example, it created multiple pathways to licensure, including more teacher preparation programs, a postbaccalaureate degree for teachers with bachelor's degrees in other fields, and scholarships for current early educators to gain greater knowledge and skill.
-Retaining high-quality staff is also important.
-Increasing compensation for early learning providers can reduce turnover, as well as attract high-quality candidates.
-Teacher turnover in early education is high, with low compensation a primary factor in teachers' decisions to leave.14
+When New Jersey expanded its preschool program, for example, it created multiple pathways to licensure, including more teacher preparation programs, a post-baccalaureate degree for teachers with bachelor's degrees in other fields, and scholarships for current early educators to gain greater knowledge and skill.
+California employed a similar strategy when Head Start teacher qualifications were raised and was able to maintain a diverse workforce.
+Retaining high-quality staff is also important, and increasing compensation for early learning providers can reduce turnover, as well as attract high-quality candidates.
+Teacher turnover in early education is high, with low compensation a primary factor in teachers' decisions to leave.

-Ongoing support for teachers Coaching and mentoring can improve teaching quality.
+Ongoing support for teachers

+Coaching and mentoring can improve teaching quality.

 Strong early education systems support teachers throughout their career by providing coaching and mentoring.
-While research is in the early stages, coaching appears to be linked to improved student-teacher interactions, less teacher burnout, and increased teacher retention in the field.15 One study in Washington State, for instance, showed that programs that offered coaching had significantly lower teacher turnover, as well as higher quality ratings.16 Coaching is integral to many programs that show strong results.
+While research is in the early stages, coaching appears to be linked to improved student-teacher interactions, less teacher burnout, and increased teacher retention in the field.
+One study in Washington State, for instance, showed that programs that offered coaching had significantly lower teacher turnover, as well as higher quality ratings.
+Coaching is integral to many programs that show strong results.
 For example, both Boston's and Michigan's demonstrably effective public preschool programs employ county- or district-based coaches who work one-on-one with teachers and with entire staffs.

-Support for diverse learners
+Support for Diverse Learners